rpoleski/MulensModel/developers_board.md

 * Effects:
   * **Binary source - see documents/binary\_source\_notes.md**:
     * finish use cases
-    * list of all the high-level functions that will be affected
     * decide how to implement in general e.g. Model has separate internal Model instances for each source?
 Maybe Event should have 2 internal instances of for each source?
     * write unit tests
     * make changes